brimdata/zed/docs/data-model/zson.md

 its type or appear in a context for which its type is defined (i.e., as a field value in a record, as an element in an array, etc).

+While a type value may represent a complex type, the value itself is a singleton and thus always a primitive type.
+A type value is encoded as:
+* a left angle bracket `<`, followed by
+* a type as [encoded below](#25-types), followed by
+* a right angle bracket `>`.

-> Note that `time` values correspond to 64-bit epoch nanoseconds and thus
-> not all possible RFC 3339 date/time strings are valid.
-In addition,
-> nanosecond epoch times overflow on April 11, 2262.
+A `time` value corresponds to 64-bit epoch nanoseconds and thus not all possible RFC 3339 date/time strings are valid.
+In addition, nanosecond epoch times overflow on April 11, 2262.
-> For the world of 2262, a new epoch can be created well in advance
-> and the old time epoch and new time epoch can live side by side with
-> the old using a typedef for the new epoch time aliased to the old `time`.
+For the world of 2262, a new epoch can be created well in advance and the old time epoch and new time epoch can live side by side with the old using a named type for the new epoch time defined as the old `time` type.
-> An app that requires more than 64 bits of timestamp precision can always use
-> a typedef of a `bytes` type and do its own conversions to and from the
-> corresponding bytes values.
+An app that requires more than 64 bits of timestamp precision can always use a typedef of a `bytes` type and do its own conversions to and from the corresponding bytes values.

-#### 2.3.1 String Escape Rules
+#### 2.3.1 Strings

 Double-quoted `string` syntax is the same as that of JSON as described [RFC 8259](https://tools.ietf.org/html/rfc8259#section-7), specifically: